WooCommerce Review: Does Woo Still Rule the e-Commerce World?

 Premium themes designed for WooCommerce stores will cost you somewhere in the $40 – $80 range.
 Dig deep, and you can find some really well-designed Woo themes for under $20 bucks.

 Most premium WordPress themes (the ones that support WooCommerce, but aren't specifically designed for it) will cost you $40 – $60.

-The two main sites for buying WooCommerce themes are the WooCommerce Theme Store and ThemeForest by Envato.
+The two main sites for buying WooCommerce themes are the WooCommerce Theme Store and ThemeForest by Envato (and don't miss our review of Envato Elements).
 Interestingly, they use different pricing models for selling themes:

 - Purchasing a theme through the WooCommerce store entitles you to 1 year of theme updates and support.
 You are charged annually for continued updates and theme support.